Timinator2000/Algorithm_X/14 - your turn/01 - agent x mission 2.md

 More to come...

-# Making This Puzzle Harder
+# Solving This Puzzle Without Coloring

 I'm sure that subsection header has you super excited to see what I'm about to suggest, right?